 Renewable Energy for a Brighter Tomorrow

 To highlight our commitment to innovation, Southern Iowa Electric is offering renewable energy programs.
 Southern Iowa Electric Cooperative and our power supply partners of Northeast Missouri Power Cooperative and Associated Electric Cooperatives are continually making changes to make our power generation and delivery to you our member –consumers as environmentally friendly as allowed by cost effective measures.
 For example, Associated Electric Cooperative has been a leader in incorporating wind energy and other renewable energy into the generation power supply mix.
-Associated currently has 750 megawatts of wind generation (due to its intermittent nature counting only a small percentage as capacity 71 mW) in the portfolio representing 12% of member load in 2015.
-Also, the Hydro power allocation represents 8% of the member's energy needs bringing the renewable resources to 20% of the total power supply mix for 2015.
+Associated currently has 750 megawatts of wind generation (with another 230 megawatts to come online in 2020) in the portfolio representing 14% of member load in 2017.
+Also, the Hydro power allocation represents 6% of the member's energy needs bringing the renewable resources to 20% of the total power supply mix for 2017.

 At the distribution cooperative level, we at Southern Iowa Electric Cooperative have two programs for our member-owners to consider.